Annual General Adjustment

 The AGA allows landlords to raise rents for most fully covered rental units

 Each year the Berkeley Rent Board passes an Annual General Adjustment (AGA) in October.
 On January 1, the rent ceilings for most units fully covered by the Rent Ordinance increase by the AGA, which allows landlords to raise rents (with proper notice) up to the new rent ceiling.
 The AGA is set by taking 65% of the Consumer Price Index for All Urban Consumers in the Bay Area from July 1 through June 30 of the prior year.
+If this formula produces an AGA that is greater than 5%, the AGA is capped at 5% (this cap was changed by Measure BB from 7% to 5%).

 Current AGA

-The AGA for 2023 is 4.4%
+The AGA for 2026 is 1.0%

 You can use our AGA Calculator to calculate the allowable rent increase.